diehlpkteaching/ParallelComputationMath/webpage/index.md

 ### Course notes

-This semester, I will develop [course notes](book.pdf) to provide extended details to the lecture slides.
-Note that this document will develop over the semster and new content will be added before each lecture.
-At least I will try to keep the document aligned with the lecture notes.
+Last semester, I developed [course notes](book.pdf) to provide extended details to the lecture slides.
+Note that this document will develop over this semseter semster again.

 ### Example code